On Aug. 6, 1920, Shaker Brother Irving Greenwood brought a new Cadillac home to Canterbury Shaker Village. It was a

 Irving Greenwood took his first trip in the Cadillac on Sunday, May 4, 1919.
 He drove his Shaker brothers and sisters in it to doctors’ appointments, on sales trips and buying trips, to concerts in Boston and on errands like buying ice cream.

-He bought another Cadillac from the factory in 1920 and drove it back to New Hampshire.
+He bought another Cadillac from the factory in Michigan in 1920 and drove it back to New Hampshire.
 On Aug.
 1, 1920, he reached Cleveland.
-He washed the car, got lunch, made reservation for a boat ride.
+He washed the car, got lunch and made reservation for a boat ride.

 Irving Greenwood died after suffering a stroke in 1939.
 The Shaker population of Canterbury had fallen by half.
 By 1950 it was down to 16.
 The last Canterbury Shaker died in 1992.